Call for Entries

 Latin American colleagues!

-We’re issuing a new call for proposals for Historias Sin Fronteras — this time for cross-border projects on the conservation of biodiversity.
+We’re issuing a new call for proposals for Historias Sin Fronteras — this time for cross-border projects on climate change: resilience, mitigation and adaptation.

 Join us and let’s work as a cross-border team on this exciting Historias Sin Fronteras project!